 The following post is from Amanda of Not Just Cute:

 My husband has a lot of tools.
-Zip saws, drills, 47 different screwdrivers, and a whole host of tools I don’t even know the names of (or, quite frankly, what we’ll ever use them for).
+Zip saws, other different saws, drills, 47 different screwdrivers, and a whole host of tools I don’t even know the names of (or, quite frankly, what we’ll ever use them for).
 They’re tucked away in our garage, ready for any need.

 Ironically, with all those tools around, I am notorious for grabbing whichever tool is closest and trying to make it do the job.
 More than once, I’ve been toiling away at something (making it much harder than it should have been) when my husband has walked up behind me and gently said, “You’re using the wrong tool.”